apache/beam/beam-site/documentation/io/testing.md

     <tr>
      <td>static_pipeline_options
      </td>
-     <td>The set of preconfigured mvn pipeline options.
+     <td>The set of preconfigured pipeline options.
      </td>
     </tr>
     <tr>
      <td>dynamic_pipeline_options
      </td>
-     <td>The set of mvn pipeline options that PerfKit Benchmarker will determine at runtime.
+     <td>The set of pipeline options that PerfKit Benchmarker will determine at runtime.
      </td>
     </tr>
     <tr>
      <td>dynamic_pipeline_options.name
      </td>
-     <td>The name of the parameter to be passed to mvn's invocation of the I/O integration test.
+     <td>The name of the parameter to be passed to gradle's invocation of the I/O integration test.
      </td>
     </tr>
     <tr>